 The Butrint National Park Visitor Center International Design Competition focuses on a key element of the Plan: a visitor center of up to 1,000 square meters.
 The center must receive, welcome and orient visitors, interpret the site, convey the Outstanding Universal Values of this World Heritage Site, and be a gateway to the wider National Park.
 It should also be a regional hub to promote other nearby natural and cultural visitor attractions.

 The visitor center will be located approximately 1.5 kilometers from the entrance to the ancient city, in a spectacular location with panoramic views overlooking the Vivari Channel and the Mediterranean Sea.

 Practically, the center needs to serve as an educational forum, a workplace for Foundation staff and, importantly, be a community gathering place; it should also provide refreshment and a shop.
 Other aspects of the competition include a new or extended ticket office (including staff workspaces and support facilities); improvements to the core heritage area entrance and secure boundary; wayfinding and interpretation; and improved mooring facilities.

 Initial funding of USD $2.45 million has been secured, with the final budget (up to USD $4 million) dependent on the winning design proposal and further engagement with project stakeholders.

 The competition will also encourage participants to consider further opportunities within the wider park in the form of a landscape visioning masterplan, including a connectivity plan for the area between the visitor center and the core heritage area entrance.
 A proactive and forward-thinking approach to sustainability throughout will be key, to tackle the many challenges of the climate emergency, with rising sea levels being a particular threat to Butrint’s low-lying peninsula.

-This two-stage competition warmly welcomes submissions from across the globe, from new and emerging studios as well as seasoned ones.
+This two-stage competition warmly welcomed submissions from across the globe, from new and emerging studios as well as seasoned ones.

-To enter, design teams are required to read the Search Statement, fill out the online form and upload documents detailing their proposed team composition, relevant experience, pre-qualification questionnaire and initial reaction to the project.
-No design work is expected at stage one.
+To enter, design teams were required to read the Search Statement, fill out an online form and upload documents detailing their proposed team composition, relevant experience, pre-qualification questionnaire and initial reaction to the project.
+No design work was expected at stage one.